rmratliffbrown/ml-marathon-finish-predictor/README.md

 # Marathon Finish Predictor

-Cloud Continuous Delivery of Microservice (MLOps or Data Engineering Focused)

 Marathon Finish Predictor is a Machine Learning Microservice built using Flask, Infrastructure as Code, and Cloud Continuous Delivery.
 You simply input both an average pace(in miles) and average speed over the last 4 weeks.
 The application returns a Marathon Finish Prediction based on a Linear Regression Machine Learning model and the users inputs.